hegelocampus/PhilanthroTrees/README.md

 - Users gain experience, leveling up at each new threshold and providing nourishment to their plant Avatar.

 ### UPCOMING FEATURES
-- Multi-Community Access for citizens wishing to participate in other communities
+- Multi-Community Access for users wishing to participate in other communities
 - Ability to view the growth of other community citizen's avatars and projects
-- More Citizen Avatars to choose from
+- More user Plant Avatars to choose from
 - Projects will display highest contributing citizens
-- Community Garden, displaying all the various projects, their current growth, as well as citizens and their current growth
+- Community Garden, displaying all the various projects and their current plant levels, as well as individual citizen stats
 ### CODE EXAMPLES
 ##### Sprite image determination and importing:
-In the following code we had to import an entire directory of subdirectories that contained all of the sprites for a particular plant.
+In the following code, we had to import an entire directory of subdirectories that contained all of the sprites for a particular plant.
 This was achieved through using webpack to import all of the png files into a single object within `sprite_pngs.js` which we then import into `sprite.js` where we were able to key into it using the desired plant type and level to render the exact plant sprite that we needed.

 An additional challenge here was fetching the highest level sprite that existed if the desired level for the sprite was above the maximum existing sprite level.
-This was a particularly challenging problem because the types of sprites varied in their available levels, so for different sprite types there could be between 13 and 24 available pngs.
-This challenge was overcome by using a for loop to decrease the level that we are attempting to find for a particular sprite until we are able to find an existing sprite.
+This was a particularly challenging problem because the types of sprites varied in their available assets, so for different sprite types there could be between 13 and 24 available pngs.
+This challenge was overcome by using a for loop to decrement the level of the particular plant sprite until a matching image is found.
 ```javascript
 // ./frontend/src/components/main/sprite/sprite.js
 import React from 'react';